morfeus77/MiSTerTools/README.md

 # MiSTerTools
 Collection of python scripts intended for use with the MiSTer project.
-Aspect Ratio Calculation and modeline to video_mode conversion.
+Custom aspect ratio calculation and modeline to video_mode conversion.